Cosmic Trigger trilogy: Publication history

+Analysis and reception

+In their obituary of Wilson, The New York Times described the series as a "bizarre autobiography" where Wilson "describes episodes when he believed he had communicated with extraterrestrials — while admitting that he was experimenting with peyote and mescaline."
+One commentator suggested that the series allowed one to retrace "the scripts whose sometimes striking recombination shaped [Wilson's] experience."

 Stage adaptation

 Cosmic Trigger has been adapted as a theatrical stage play by Daisy Eris Campbell, daughter of Ken Campbell the British theatre maverick who staged Illuminatus! at the Royal National Theatre in 1977.
 The new play opened on 23 November 2014 in Liverpool before transferring to London and Brighton.
 Some of the costs were met through crowdfunding.
 Wilson's book is itself dedicated to "Ken Campbell and the Science-Fiction Theatre of Liverpool, England."

 The play's script was published in 2021 by Hilaritas Press as a paperback and ebook, under the title of Cosmic Trigger the Play.
 Along with the play-text, the book features an introduction by Ben Graham as well as colour photographs from the stage show.